Learning how to say “water” in Korean is extremely useful.

-We’ll also give you some examples so you can put it to use right away.
+We’ll also give you some examples so you can put them to use right away.
 Let’s do it!

-The word for ‘water’ in Korean is 물 (mul).
-Here is it written in Korean and romanized text so you can pronounce it:
+The word for “water” in Korean is 물 (mul).
+Below is how it is written in Korean and its romanized version.

 This is one of the first words many people learn in Korean.
-And rightfully so, as it’s part of the most commonly used nouns in Korean.
+And rightfully so, as it’s part of the most commonly used Korean nouns.

 It is very short and easy to learn.
 You can use this word when asking for a drink of water.
-It is also used as a building block for some other words such as 물고기 (mulgogi) which means ‘fish’ and can be literally translated as ‘water-meat’.
+It is also used as a building block for some other words, such as 물고기 (mulgogi), which means “fish,” combined with the Korean word for “meat” which is 고기 (gogi).
+This can be literally translated as “water meat.”

-Another building block which means water is 수 (su).
-It is based on the Chinese character for water, 水, and is the building block of words such as 생수 (saengsu) which means ‘mineral water’.
+Another building block that means water is 수 (su).
+It is based on the Chinese character for water, 水.

-Next, let’s take a look at some sample sentences to help you see how the word ‘water’ is used in context.
-Try to find the word ‘water’ in each sentence.
+Let’s take a look at some sample sentences to help you see how the word “water” is used in context.
+Try to find the word “water” in each sentence.
 Studying sentences and seeing the word in context can help you develop a further understanding of its usage.

 물을 많이 마셔야 합니다. (mureul mani masyeoya hamnida)